-Yoga helps you strengthen and cleanse your body through postures knows as asanas.
+Yoga helps you strengthen, cleanse and understand your body through postures knows as asanas.
 There are many elements to practicing Yoga but my classes focus on mindful movement of the body and gentle breathing.
 You are encouraged to move your body in ways that feels comfortable for you allowing yourself to find balance in the doing and being of each posture.
-I explain and help you to find length, strength and activation of correct muscles in each posture so that you can understand the intention behind the practice.
+I explain and help you to find length, strength and activation of correct muscles in each posture so that you can understand the intention behind the poses.
 This encourages you to become mindful of your own body and empowered in self-awareness.
 The intention is to cultivate an internal understanding of yourself and how you move, not to achieve a certain goal, and I hope that through my sessions I can help you on this path.

 Can anyone practice Yoga?

 There are many different styles of Yoga and my classes help you cultivate an internal understanding of yourself and how you move.
 So with this intention, anyone can practice yoga no matter how experienced or inexperienced you are.
 The poses are very adaptable and there are options if you have reduced mobility or injury.

 The soma is you body or your being.
 To have somatic awareness is to become aware of yourself and your movements from an internal perspective.
 Somatic movements are gentle and are designed to help you cultivate awareness of those places in your body you have become unaware.
 We become unaware of places in our body all the time, either through injury or through habituated patterns of unconscious movement.
 Based on the principles of Hanna Somatic Education, these gentle movements use 'pandiculations' to help the brain to muscle pathway remember and re-pattern itself.
 Pandiculation is a controlled and gentle contraction and release of a muscle to help re--set and re-activate optimum muscular function.

 Gentle Somatic Yoga was developed by James Knight and integrates practices of yoga to bring the body into calm, alignment and union with itself.